dmidlo/histdata.com-tools/README.md

 - Waited orchestration `-A` / `-U` repository requests keep the output contract: API calls return the available-data dictionary, and CLI calls render the repository table.
 - API calls with `options.api_return_type` return the requested `polars`, `pandas`, or `arrow` object after a completed orchestration job by materializing cache artifacts on disk.
 - If orchestration is unavailable, CLI calls exit nonzero with a clear error and API calls raise `OrchestrationUnavailableError`.
+- `-v` emits high-level orchestration lifecycle logs; `-vv` adds worker, workflow, and activity detail; `-vvv` enables trace-level package logging and Temporal SDK/HTTP debug logging.
+Workflow and activity logs use Temporal's logger adapters so workflow replay does not duplicate normal workflow log lines.
+Log metadata is bounded to job/stage/status fields, and credential-like keys such as tokens, passwords, and secrets are redacted.

 Orchestration-backed API calls use the same public `Options` object and runtime
 defaults: